What's On

 by Thomas Hardy, adapted by David Calcutt

-Tess' life changes when her alcoholic father learns they're descended from aristocracy.
-It's the Victorian era, yet could this mean opportunity and love, or is this world too cruel?
+Tess's life changes when her alcoholic father learns they're descended from aristocracy.
+It's the Victorian era, yet could this mean opportunity and love, or is the world too cruel?

 12-14 FEBRUARY 2026